 Other Travel Gear for Your Winter in Europe Packing List

-Moisturizer — Dry skin is a notorious problem when traveling in Europe in winter–be sure to bring a good face moisturizer (I’ve used this one for years and supplement with my Paula’s Choice products), and a good body lotion as well.
+Moisturizer and Lotion — Dry skin is a notorious problem when traveling in Europe in winter!
+Be sure to bring a good face moisturizer, and a good body lotion as well.

-Lip Balm — Trying to eat delicious, salty snacks at a European Christmas market with chapped lips is a special kind of annoyance–trust me.
+Lip Balm — Trust me: trying to eat delicious, salty snacks at a European Christmas market with chapped lips is a special kind of annoyance!

 Sea Bands & Non-Drowsy Dramamine

-— If you’re prone to motion sickness like me, I strongly recommend adding Sea Bands and Dramamine to your packing list for winter in Europe–you just never know when a long ferry or mountain road might call for some assistance.
+— If you’re prone to motion sickness like me, I strongly recommend adding Sea Bands and Dramamine to your packing list for winter in Europe.

-Thermos — Look, this one is personal preference, but if you enjoy the luxury of sipping on a hot cup of tea at your leisure while walking through frigid streets as much as we do, consider adding a Thermos to your packing list for Europe this winter!
+Insulated Tumbler — Look, this one is personal preference, but if you enjoy the luxury of sipping on a hot cup of coffee or tea at your leisure while walking through frigid streets as much as we do, consider adding an insulated tumbler to your packing list for Europe this winter!

 Travel Journal — If you want to keep a travel journal during your winter trip to Europe but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal